 On the other hand, they are usually not as durable as non-slip treatments and they somewhat alter the appearance of the surface as they’re visible.

 3M is a reliable manufacturer and it has a high-quality product that comes at a reasonable price.
-That’s a perfect choice for bathrooms.
+That’s a perfect choice for slippery bathroom floors.

-For any other slippery areas of the house, I recommend YBLNTEK adhesive treads.
+For any other smooth areas of the house, I recommend YBLNTEK adhesive treads.

 If you want to reduce the slipperiness of outdoor surfaces, check out the anti-slip tape of LifeGrip.

 Using non-slip rugs is probably the quickest and easiest method to make your tile floor non-slip.
 I really like rugs because I think they can liven up a whole room and at the same time they also make it cozier.